alex-las/SysJaky_N/Docs/pohoda-xml-configuration.md

 Provide the remaining keys as needed.
 The worker configuration is optional – defaults are applied when the values are omitted or invalid.

+The HTTP-related configuration (`EncodingName`, `TimeoutSeconds`, `RetryCount`) is validated on application start.
+When an invalid value is provided the application fails fast, allowing you to fix the configuration before any background jobs run.

 ## Deployment